rimanz/rock-paper-scissors/README.md

 # rock-paper-scissors
- simple implementation of the classic Rock Paper Scissors game in [programming language].
-Play against the computer .
+A simple implementation of the classic Rock Paper Scissors game in [programming language].
+Play against the computer.

+##Technologies:
+ - JavaScript (ES6+)
+ - HTML5
+ - CSS3